itdesign-at/eval/README.md

 }
 ```
 # Variables
+As in golang variables are written as character-strings but with the exception that special characters can be used, too.
+See function val("var") and setVal("var") for details.

+# Numeric calculations
+Basic numeric calculations are implemented +, -, / and *.

 # Functions
+Alphabetically list of function
 ## abs(x)
 abs implements the 'abs(x)' function and returns the absolute value of x.